SinclaM/ray-tracer-challenge/README.md

 * [graytracer](https://github.com/JarrodBegnoche/graytracer): fully-implemented, easy to setup, performant.
 * [The Raytracer Challenge REPL](https://raytracer.xyz/): online demo with amazing site design.
 * [RayTracerCPU](https://iliathoughts.com/posts/raytracer2/): very fast, helpful online demo.

+[^1]: The skybox for this scene is a hefty 240 MB, so the rendering time on the website is dominated by the time needed to download the skybox texture from the server.